ARCHITECTURAL PILGRIMAGES

 The early industrial building ensemble, developed around the kiln of 1566 according to the Bricolage system, was preserved and restored along with important machinery such as the pug mill, brick press, paternoster lift and kiln.
 The roughness and elemental qualities of the previously used building materials have been preserved with uncut wood, exposed concrete, clinker bricks and raw iron.
 The entrance area on the ground floor has been uniformly redesigned and now offers the public the convenience of a museum store as well as modern cloakroom and toilet facilities.
 Cafeteria is located on the mezzanine floor above the kiln platform .

-Heinrich Gebert Kulturstiftung Appenzell)
+(with reductions, after: Heinrich Gebert Kulturstiftung Appenzell)

 KUNSTMUSEUM APPENZELL (Art Museum Appenzell), formerly: Museum Liner Appenzell, by Annette Gidon / Mike Guyer Architekten